Fordalex/power-in-numbers/readme/testing.md

 ### Training Plans

-The training plan can be created by the user and sorted on the online training plans page, when the user would like to 'start plan' this works and the user can add their chosen weight.
-Then this does work I would like the user to be able to save time by selecting the chosen training day and being reloaded to the add session page with all the plan information already filled in.
+- There is currently a bug that allows the training plan weeks value to be lower than one.

+-

+### convertions on the pin records page.

+The convertions need completing on the records page for the top records shown at the top on the page.

+###